daniissac/servelite/README.md

 - **System Tray**: Always there when you need it, out of your way when you don't
 - **Live Reload**: See changes instantly without manual refresh

+## Development Status

+ServeLite is currently in active development.
+Version 1.0.0 represents our initial stable release.

 ## Installation

 ### Windows